TomKrauss/pks-edit/doc/manual/grammar.md

-## Grammar Syntax
+## Grammars

-The grammar files of PKS Edit are used to adapt PKS Edit to editing different (in particular source) file types.
+A grammar is used by PKS Edit are used to adapt PKS Edit to editing different (in particular source) file types.
+Every grammar has a name which can be associated with a [document type](document_types.md).
 Basically a grammar file is used to define the following aspects of the behavior of PKS Edit:

-- syntax highlighting.
-Each grammar contains a set of "pattern rules" which are used to select a font style to highlight areas of the code you are editing.
+- `syntax highlighting rules`.
+Each grammar contains a set of rules which are used to select a font style to highlight areas of the code you are editing.
+The following types of matching rules are supported:
+  - _begin/end rules_: these are defined specifying a start string and an end string.
+They can be in particular used to match patterns, which span multiple lines as for instance needed for start and end multi-comments (e.g. Java or C).
+  - _pattern rules_: these are defined using a regular expression and cannot match a string spanning multiple lines.
+They are best to match things like operators and identifiers
+  - _keyword rules_: these are defined using an array of identifiers having a special meaning in a language.
-- templates.
+- `templates`.
 For each grammar one may define a set of code templates to be inserted on certain events by PKS Edit.
-- bracket pairs.
+- `bracket pairs`.
 These can be defined for being checked automatically by PKS Edit.
-- navigation patterns.
+- `navigation patterns`.
 These are used to navigate hyperlinks from one file to another (e.g. to navigate into an imported or included file).
-- tag sources.
+- `tag sources`.
 These define the indices used for cross reference searches (ctags e.g. for the C programming language)
-- code analyzers.
+- `code analyzers`.
 These are used to calculate additional suggestions for the suggestion / code completion functionality.
   Currently only one code analyzer is available, extracting all words / identifiers (not honorring syntax at all) from the current text displayed in the editor.
 To use that analyzer in a grammar, add `"analyzer": "words"` to the grammar.
 - The `wordCharacterClass`, which is used to define the borders of an identifier (used in cursor navigation and code completion)